DioneProtocol/odysseygo/vms/platformvm/warp/README.md

                              +--------------------------+
 ```

-- `networkID` is the unique ID of an Avalanche Network (Mainnet/Testnet) and provides replay protection for BLS Signers across different Avalanche Networks
+- `networkID` is the unique ID of an Odyssey Network (Mainnet/Testnet) and provides replay protection for BLS Signers across different Odyssey Networks
-- `sourceChainID` is the hash of the transaction that created the blockchain on the Avalanche P-Chain.
-It serves as the unique identifier for the blockchain across the Avalanche Network so that each blockchain can only sign a message with its own id.
+- `sourceChainID` is the hash of the transaction that created the blockchain on the Odyssey P-Chain.
+It serves as the unique identifier for the blockchain across the Odyssey Network so that each blockchain can only sign a message with its own id.
 - `payload` provides an arbitrary byte array containing the contents of the message.
 VMs define their own message types to include in the `payload`